 Compared to lying flat, standing tall lowers CPU and GPU temperatures by 14°C and 10°C, respectively.
 But posture is just one aspect of an intricate cooling system that directly affects users.
 Outlets flanking the top corners blow warm exhaust away from you, while putting the components behind the screen keeps the keyboard cool even after hours of continuous gaming.
 A special shield prevents heat from the CPU and GPU from affecting the display.

 Instead of coating the CPU with standard thermal paste, we use liquid metal from Thermal Grizzly.
 Meticulously applying the right amount reduces CPU temperatures by up to 13°C, so we commissioned custom equipment that automates the process with mechanical precision for mass production.
-The block that sits on the CPU also has a special internal fence that prevents liquid medal from leaking out over time.
+The block that sits on the CPU also has a special internal fence that prevents liquid metal from leaking out over time.

 Factory overclocked chips still generate a lot of heat even with exotic thermal compound, so they’re covered by a network of eight heatpipes that transfer thermal energy to the heatsinks at the edges.
 The pipes are linked to the CPU, GPU, graphics memory, and VRM feeding them power.
 They stretch across four heatsinks lined with 375 ultra-thin copper fins.
 The fins are just 0.1mm thin, allowing us to pack more into each heatsink without impeding airflow.
 They combine for a surface area of nearly 200,000mm2.